vstehle/systemready-scripts/README.md

 The `versions` section describes how to deduce the SystemReady version when a number of specific files are all found.
+Each `versions' entry is considered in order.
+When all the filenames listed in `files' match with a (substring of) known files found, the SystemReady version is identified as `version'.

 The `schemas/identify.yaml` file describes this configuration file format and can be used with the `validate.py` script to validate the configuration.
 This is